Andrade Port of Entry

 The Andrade Port of Entry is the easternmost and lowest volume border crossing of the United States-Mexico border in California, USA.
-It is located 2 miles south of Interstate 8, and about 2000 feet west of the Colorado River, in Imperial County opposite the Los Algodones border crossing in Baja California, Mexico.
+It is located 2 miles south of Interstate 8 that it takes to El Centro (about 49 miles west) and to Yuma, Arizona (about 6 miles east), and about 2000 feet west of the Colorado River, in Imperial County opposite the Los Algodones border crossing in Baja California, Mexico.
 It is connected to Interstate 8 by California State Route 186.
 It is a minor port in comparison to the larger Calexico West and Calexico East Ports of Entry.
 In spite of its remote desert location, it supports significant tourist traffic volume.
 The Andrade-Los Algodones border crossing is also Mexico's northernmost port of entry.
 The port ranked 11th for pedestrian crossings in 2010, with more than one million people processed by U.S. Customs and Border Protection.